-This article explains the three Dimensional Business Definition model (or Abell model), developed by Derek Abell in a practical way.
+This article explains the Abell model or Abell Framework, developed by Derek Abell in a practical way.
 After reading you will understand the basics of this powerful strategy tool.

 - Who are the customers of the organization?

 - How can the organization meet its customer needs?

 - What techniques does the organization use to meet the customer needs?

 Derek Abell summarized the three questions in three axes: a horizontal axis on which he positioned the customers/ user groups, a vertical axis with buying needs and an inclined axis with the applied technologies.

 In the Abell model all customer needs that are relevant to the company are identified and listed.